In just 30 seconds, this easy tip can help improve your relationship or marriage, and make more of a difference than you think!

 This helps you to relax your mind and body and connect to the physical response of the other person.

-Feeling their heart beat against yours is extremely soothing and comforting and is like a regular hug with extra power.
+Feeling their heart beat against yours is really soothing and comforting and is like a regular hug with extra power.
 When you’re done, you can’t help but feel better.

 How to Work Through an Argument